 Uri Friedman is deputy managing editor at Foreign Policy.
 Before joining FP, he reported for the Christian Science Monitor, worked on corporate strategy for Atlantic Media, helped launch the Atlantic Wire, and covered international affairs for the site.
 A proud native of Philadelphia, Pennsylvania, he studied European history at the University of Pennsylvania and has lived in Barcelona, Spain and Geneva, Switzerland., J. Dana StusterJ.
-Dana Stuster is an assistant editor at Foreign Policy.
-He has studied at the American University of Beirut and graduated in 2010 with degrees in English and International Relations from the University of California, Davis.
-Before coming to FP, his work appeared in the Atlantic and the National Interest, among other publications.
+Dana Stuster is a policy analyst at the National Security Network.

 With the U.S. presidential election now closer than ever, the press is brimming with speculation about whether Barack Obama, after turning in a lackluster performance in the first debate, can reverse Mitt Romney’s momentum during his second outing tonight.
 And not just the U.S. media.
 News outlets from India to Israel are busy dissecting Obama’s setback, Romney’s comeback, and what the new state of play in the race means for their countries.
 Here’s a snapshot of some of the most colorful coverage in recent days: